Bilberry - Vaccinium 101

 We sell Vaccinium in a 100 gram size (50 servings) as SAVVY!
 Brain Health Support.
 We also sell Vaccinium in larger 200 gram to 1,000 gram sizes.
 In addition, Vaccinium is one of five nootropic extracts in our BrainStorm Nootropic Brain Health Kits.
 You can check out these options by visiting our online store.

 What are the health benefits of Bilberry?

 Bilberry is a powerful nootropic, an adaptogen, and an antioxidant.
-It’s highly valued for its healing and rejuvenating powers, and it’s used to treat a variety of chronic diseases and everyday ailments.
+It’s highly valued for its healing and rejuvenating powers, and it’s used to support treatment for a variety of chronic diseases and everyday ailments.